pythonsolidity/CPlusPlus-Examples/README.md

-# CPlusPlusBeginnerExamples
+# CPlusPlusExamples
-Some C++ programs for beginners
+Some C++ programs for beginner and intermediate level programmers